-CITY OF PORTSMOUTH, N.H.
-BOARDS AND COMMISSIONS APPOINTMENT APPLICATION Instructions: Please print or type and complete all information.
-Please submit resume' along with this application.
-0CT 1 2 2022 Committee: FORTSMOUTH ARTS & NONPROFITS COMMITTEE Name: Robin Lurie-Meyerkopf Telephone: 603-520-4780 Could you be contacted at work?
-YES NO If so, telephone# Street address: 53 Whidden St Mailing address (if different ): Email address (for derk's office talkinrobin5@gmail.com How long have you been a resident of Portsmouth?
+Instructions: Please print or type and complete all information.
+Please submit resume' along With this application.
+OCT 1 2 2022 PORTSMOUTH ARTS & NONPROFITS COMMITTEE nitial applicant Committee: Name: Robin Lurie-Meyerkopf Telephone: 603-520-4780 same as above Could you be contacted at work?
+YES NO If so, telephone# Street address: 53 Whidden St Mailing address (if different): Email address (for derk's office talkinrobin5@gmail.com communication How long have you been a resident of Portsmouth?
 14 years Occupational background: I currently work at the Portsmouth Historical Society and own a small business in town.
 I have been a consultant to schools and families in the area for children and adults on the spectrum.
 I worked for 2 years with Cathy Sununu trying to get a contemporary art museum off the ground in the west end.
-I am on many boards in the city including the Prescott Park Redevelopment Committee and the Seacoast African American Cultural Please list experience you have in respect to this Board/Commission: I was on the board of ArtSpeak, the cultural Commission of Portsmouth, for many vears.
-I was the secreatary for the Seacoast Rep for 6 years and am currently on 3 boards in Portsmouth.
+I am on many boards in the city including the Prescott Park Redevelopment Committee and the Seacoast African American Cultural Please list experience you have in respect to this Board/Commission: I was on the board of ArtSpeak, the cultural Commission of Portsmouth, for many I was the secreatary for the Seacoast Rep for 6 years and am currently on 3 boards in Portsmouth.

 Have you contacted the chair of the Board/Commission to determine the time commitment involved?
-YES NO 🖌 Would you be able to commit to attending all meetings?
-YES 🖌 NO 🗌 Reasons for wishing to serve: Please list any organizations, groups, or other committees you are involved in: SAACC, Soul Models, Prescott Park Redevelopment Committee, Ports400NH - Little Italy Planning Group Please list two character references not related to you or city staff members: (Portsmouth references preferred) 1) Nancy Pearson Lincoln Ave 603-512-3953 nespearson@gmail.com Name, address, telephone number 2) Name, address, telephone number BY SUBMITTING THIS APPLICATION YOU UNDERSTAND THAT: 1.
-This application is for consideration and does not mean you will necessarily be appointed to this Board/Commission; and and determine any potential conflict of interests; and 3.
-This application may be forwarded to the City Council for consideration at the Mayor's discretion; and 4.
+YES NO Would you be able to commit to attending all meetings?
+YES V NO Reasons for wishing to serve: The arts are vital to Portsmouth and the surrounding communities and having a robust arts, history and culture plan for the coming years is important for sustaining this economy.
+Living and working in Portsmouth is difficult for many young people especially those involved inthe arts.
+Working with the cultural organizations along with the city and other stakholders will be key in having our robust arts scene continue long into the future.
+Please list any organizations, groups, or other committees you are involved in: SAACC, Soul Models, Prescott Park Redevelopment Committee, Ports400NH - Little Italy Planning Group Please list two character references not related to you or city staff members: (Portsmouth references preferred) 1) Nancy Pearson Lincoln Ave 603-512-3953 nespearson@gmail.com Name, address, telephone number Towny Manfull South St 603-531-3705 bmanfull@comcast.net Name, address, telephone number BY SUBMITTING THIS APPLICATION YOU UNDERSTAND THAT: This application is for consideration and does not mean you will necessarily be appointed to this Board/Commission; and The Mayor will review your application, may contact you, check your references, and determine any potential conflict of interests; and This application may be forwarded to the City Council for consideration at the Mayor's discretion; and 4.
 If this application is forwarded to the City Council, they may consider the application and vote on it at the next scheduled meeting.

-Application will be kept on file for one year from date of receipt.
-5.

-Signature: R. Lurie-Meyerkopf Date: 10-12-22

-If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
-YesX\\\\No\\

-Please submit application to the City Clerks Office, 1 Junkins Avenue, Portsmouth, NH 03801 6/27/2012
+5. Application will be kept on file for one year from date of receipt.
+D. Lucio Moyorkoof 10-12-22 Signature: R. Lurie-Meyerkopf Date: 10-12-22 If you do not receive the appointment you are requesting, would you be interested in serving on another board or commission?
+YesXNoPlease submit application to the City Clerks Office, 1 Junkins Avenue, Portsmouth, NH 03801